INTRO

 ALPA SWA

-The SWA has a front rise of 25 mm, and if you place the SWA upside down on a tripod with its appropriate adapter, it now has a front fall of 25 mm.
-And, if you use it with a digital back, you can achieve the same effect of having a downward shift by placing the lens on the rear of the SWA and the digital back on the front.
-With the correct modules (you can stack them), the SWA, like all ALPA cameras, offers tilt/swing.
+The SWA has a front rise of 25 mm, and if you place it upside down on a tripod with its appropriate adapter, it then has a front fall of 25 mm.
+Additionally, when used with a digital back, you can achieve a similar downward shift by positioning the lens on the rear of the SWA and the digital back at the front.
+With the appropriate modules (which can be stacked), the SWA, like all ALPA cameras, allows tilt and swing movements.

-The SWA became my go-to medium format studio camera for product shooting after I traded the Max for it.
-Shooting mostly catalog work, I use the Hasselblad CFi 100/3.5 and CFV II 50c digital back with the SWA.
+The SWA became my primary medium-format studio camera for product photography after I replaced my Max with it.
+For most catalog work, I use the Hasselblad CFi 100/3.5 and CFV II 50c digital back alongside the SWA.

-Shooting with ALPA’s SK 28 & 35 lenses on the SWA makes this an effective architectural digital setup, as perspective correction is possible when shooting on-location inside tight spaces.
+Shooting with ALPA’s SK 28 and 35 lenses on the SWA makes this an effective setup for architectural photography, especially on location inside tight spaces, as it allows perspective correction.

-The SWA is a delightful camera to shoot, as I appreciate its simple yet versatile design, weight, and built-in handles and spirit levels; it is a beautiful camera.
+The SWA is a pleasure to shoot with, thanks to its simple yet versatile design, lightweight build, built-in handles, and spirit levels.
+It is a beautiful camera.

-The ALPA 12 TC (Travel Companion) is ideal for photographers on the go.
-Compact and lightweight, it integrates smoothly with the ALPA 12 camera platform despite lacking movements.
-It supports both modern digital backs via adapters and roll film up to 6×9 cm, appealing to both digital and film photographers.
+The ALPA 12 TC (Travel Companion) is perfect for photographers on the move.
+Compact and lightweight, it integrates seamlessly with the ALPA 12 camera platform despite lacking movements.
+It supports both modern digital backs through adapters and roll film up to 6×9 cm, appealing to both digital and film photographers.
 The TC is compatible with all ALPA adapter-compatible lenses.

-In Image #1, my TC is shown with a black synthetic grip, which I prefer over the standard rosewood grips for its soft texture and comfortable feel.
-Image #2 highlights the TC’s frame, showcasing its lightweight build—essentially just a precise, albeit expensive, frame!
-Image #3 features the TC with the SK 35/5.6 lens, Hasselblad CFV50c digital back, digital back adapter plate, grip, hand strap, metal lens hood, accessory shoe, and bubble level, weighing just 3 lbs-5.6 oz.
-I often referred to this as my lightweight digital alternative to the Hasselblad SWC, though now the 907x 50c provides another option.
+In Image #1, my TC features a black synthetic grip, which I prefer over the standard rosewood grips for its soft texture and comfortable feel.
+Image #2 highlights the TC’s frame, showcasing its lightweight design—essentially just a precise, though expensive, frame!
+Image #3 displays the TC with the SK 35/5.6 lens, Hasselblad CFV50c digital back, digital back adapter plate, grip, hand strap, metal lens hood, accessory shoe, and bubble level, weighing just 3 lbs 5.6 oz.
+I often called this my lightweight digital alternative to the Hasselblad SWC, though now the 907x 50c offers another option.
 However, unlike the TC, the 907x cannot use film magazines.

-The ALPA TC was my go-to camera for travel and landscape photography, often paired with a gimbal for stitching, until I acquired the STC.
-Now, the TC serves as my lightweight option for high-resolution film digitization.
+The ALPA TC was my go-to camera for travel and landscape photography, often used with a gimbal for stitching, until the STC showed up.
+Now, the TC is my lightweight option for high-resolution travel photos without stitching.

 ALPA TC + SK 47/5.6 XL + CFV 50c